Most of the route is on national waymarked trails and can be run by the public any time you should wish to do so.

-On-site registration is not allowed for trail running events.
-Ensure you register before online registration closes on 20th September.
+Ensure you register before online registration fills or event registration closes on 20th September.

-Once registration has closed, it is no longer possible to get a bib.
-Maximum capacity has been reached.
-There is no waiting list, even in case of cancellation.
+Once registration has closed, it is no longer possible to get a bib as maximum capacity has been reached.

 Refunds in case of cancellation are available under certain conditions: